 He also has photographed such luminaries as Paul McCartney, Marianne Faithfull, Billy Idol, Gary Glitter, Dave Edmunds, Annie Lennox, Slade, Duran Duran, Traffic, Free, The Small Faces, Soft Machine, Slade, Suzi Quatro, Sweet, Elton John, Kate Bush, Eurythmics, ABC, and The Yardbirds.

-magazine, and continues to photograph bands for album covers such as Oasis, The Verve, Catatonia, Kula Shaker and more.
-Mankowitz continues to gain world-wide fame for his contributions to pop-culture.
-His work is sold worldwide.
+Gered Mankowitz has continued taking pictures for the advertising and music industry, and is still based at his North London studio.
+He has contributed regularly to Mojo magazine, and still photographs bands for album covers such as Oasis, The Verve, Catatonia, Kula Shaker and more.
+Mankowitz's world-wide fame grows daily due to his wide-reaching contributions to pop-culture.
+His work is sold in galleries and held in museum collections worldwide.